jjmtazcuetajr/ygo-odb/README.md

 - Deck import and export through YDK files and YDKe URLs.
 - Card filtering and sorting.
 - Light and dark modes.
 It also respects your device's system theme.
+- Display alternative artworks of cards (if there are any).

 ### Supported Formats